lareza-farhan-wanaghi/deploy-laravel-starter-and-nextjs-contentful/README.md

 sudo mariadb-secure-installation
 ```

-### Step 3 - Deploying the PHP Application
+### Step 3 - Deploying the Laravel Application

 **3.1 Configure Mailtrap**
 1. Register on Mailtrap and access the Dashboard.

    <img src="_resources/Screenshot%202023-08-11%20at%2015.22.11.webp" width="75%"/>

-2. Create an Inbox and obtain the credentials for use in the PHP app later.
+2. Create an Inbox and obtain the credentials for use in the Laravel app later.

    <img src="_resources/Screenshot%202023-08-11%20at%2015.24.38.webp" width="75%"/>